Myrmecia gulosa

-The red bull ant (Myrmecia gulosa), also known as the giant bull ant or "hoppy joe", is a species of bulldog ant from the genus Myrmecia.
+Myrmecia gulosa, the red bull ant, also known as the giant bull ant, Bull sharky shark ant or Bulldog Ant, is a species of bulldog ant from the genus Myrmecia.
 It is abundant throughout Eastern Australia.

 Taxonomy

 The first Myrmecia gulosa specimen was collected in 1770 by Joseph Banks, making it one of the first Australian insects to be collected and described by a European.

 Description

 Being one of the larger ant species, adult individuals have been observed to be as long as 15 mm to 30 mm in body length.
 The head and thorax are typically coloured red-brown; the rear half of the abdomen is black and the mandibles brown-yellow.
-Adults characteristically possess the long, powerful serrated mandibles and a venom-laced sting capable of causing severe pain for a couple of days.
-Unlike most other ant species, red bull ants lack the ability of chemical senses; however, this is compensated by their extremely keen vision, with which they can spot and respond to intruders two metres away.
+Adults characteristically possess the long, powerful serrated mandibles and a venom-laced sting that is capable of causing severe pain for a couple of days.
+Unlike most other ant species, red bull ants lack the ability of chemical senses; however, this is compensated by their extremely keen vision, with which they can spot and respond to intruders up to two metres away.